jiangsheng/MP4SubtitleMerger/README.md

 The input:

-Folder path where the videos are located.
+Folder path where the videos containing subtitles for multiple languages are located.
 Only mp4 files are supported.

 Folder path where FFMPEG files are located.